 Bonus: Enter Promo Code JGZYL on Today Tix to save $10 off your first show.

-Check The Paper and Get Online
+Check Newspapers and Online

 A lot of cities have free newspapers that list upcoming events and shows.
 Check to see if there are any free or cheap events going on where you live.
 You might see a play, or hear a poetry reading.
 If you’re up for a new experience, you could have a good time.

 You can also go to social media.
 Sites like Facebook and Twitter can be useful to find out if there are any free or cheap local events going on.
 Yelp has a section where users can submit upcoming events in different cities.
 Meetup is another social media site to check for events.
-I’m part of a local Theatre-Goers Meetup group.
-Double check to see if a similar group exists where you live.
+I’m part of a local Theatre-Goers Meet Up group.
+Double-check to see if a similar group exists where you live.
 If it doesn’t, you can always create a group yourself.

 Get a Subscription

-If you know, you will use it a subscription for tickets to one particular venue or theatre organization could be worth the upfront cost.
+If you know, you will use it as a subscription for tickets to one particular venue or theatre organization could be worth the upfront cost.
 Subscriptions can work out to a lower price per ticket than buying tickets for each show separately.

 Go to a Festival

 I mentioned The Edmonton International Fringe Festival in my volunteer post.
 If I hadn’t volunteered the individual tickets for the performances I saw were no more than $15 each (and some were as low as $6).
 Other music and theatre festivals could also have reasonably priced tickets.
 Check to see what the general admission cost is for going to the festival.
-If there is a pass, you can check to see if that would be more cost effective for you.
+If there is a pass, you can check to see if that would be more cost-effective for you.

 Go to the Bar